oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 A new cleanup manager similar to AuditLogCleanupManager that removes any old commands that have been persisted but not have not been cleaned up after they were marked completed.

-### Command Executor Framework
+### CommandExecutor Framework

-The command executor framework is build on top of the new methods introduced in CommandCoordinator.
-A command can be submitted to the command executor to be run in a separate thread and the command can provide a CommandCallBack which as callback methods that the command executor will invoke at various points in the lifecycle of the command.
+The CommandExecutor framework is build on top of the new methods introduced in CommandCoordinator.
+A command can be submitted to the CommandExecutor to be run in a separate thread and the command can provide a CommandCallBack which as callback methods that the CommandExecutor will invoke at various points in the lifecycle of the command.

 #### Submit a command to CommandExecutor

-To submit a command to the command executor framework the parent command can invoke the executeAsyncCommand providing the action type and the action parameters.
+To submit a command to the CommandExecutor framework the parent command can invoke the executeAsyncCommand providing the action type and the action parameters.

          CommandCoordinatorUtil.executeAsyncCommand(VdcActionType actionType, VdcActionParametersBase parameters)